 Tags are very much similar to Categories except they are more SEO friendly.

 But Tags play an important role in Search Engine Optimization or SEO of the blog.
-Search engines like Google checks and crawl tags inside a post and when a visitors search a specific keyword in the google, It shows the content where the searched keyword matches the tags of the posts.
+Search engines like Google check and crawl tags inside a post and when a visitor searches a specific keyword in google, It shows the content where the searched keyword matches the tags of the posts.

-Media section contains all the media files (images, audio, video, documents) uploaded on the blog for the posts or the pages.
-You can upload images or videos directly in the Add Post page while creating the new post or you can upload the files in Media section for later use.
+The media section contains all the media files (images, audio, video, documents) uploaded on the blog for the posts or the pages.
+You can upload images or videos directly on the Add Post page while creating the new post or you can upload the files in the Media section for later use.